-A team of Oregon State University public health researchers have received a $1.2 million grant from the National Institute of Environmental Health Sciences (NIEHS) to develop and test a well water safety program for private well owners in Jackson County, Oregon.
-Private wells are not regulated the way public water systems are, so owners are […]
+A team of Oregon State University public health researchers have received a grant to develop and test a well water safety program for private well owners in Jackson County, Oregon.

 An Oregon State University-led research program has been awarded a $12.7 million grant to serve the Pacific Northwest by studying harmful chemicals found at federally designated hazardous waste sites.
 The Oregon State University Superfund Research Program received the five-year grant from the National Institute of Environmental Health Sciences.
 The program has now received more than $40 million […]